 The key to being more mindful throughout your workday is simply to notice when you are off balance and do the self-care that you need to regain your clarity.
 The practices above can help you do this.
 Start with just one idea and practice it regularly for a few weeks, then add to your practice when you are ready.
 The resulting energy gains, renewed mindset and reduced stress levels are well worth the effort!

 Start small.
 There’s no better time to start incorporating mindfulness into your day than busy season.
-Doing something as simple as starting a meeting with two minutes of silence can be a good way to ease into a more mindful approach to doing business.
+Doing something as simple as starting a meeting with two minutes of silence can be a good way to ease into a more mindful approach .
 During this time staff may want to meditate, make a last-minute call or answer emails.
 By doing so they will then be prepared to be present in the meeting.

 Treat people individually.
 Acknowledge that some people may not feel comfortable practicing mindfulness, especially as part of a team.
 Ask for their feedback about the practices your firm is implementing and address their needs.
 Remember, mindfulness should not be a one-size-fits-all effort.